Chris Corzo Injury Attorneys

 Cars cannot grip the road, even at low speeds.
 Ice removes almost all traction.
 Braking, steering, and accelerating all become dangerous.

-Common snow storm car wrecks
+Common snowstorm car wrecks

-• Rear end crashes from longer stopping distances.
+• Rear-end crashes from longer stopping distances.

-• Slide offs into ditches or shoulders.
+• Slide off into ditches or shoulders.

 • Minor fender benders at intersections.